narqo/bem-yana/README.md

 **TODO**

+For more usage examples, have a look at [bem-yana-stub](https://github.com/narqo/bem-yana-stub) project.

 ---

 BEM is abbreviation for Block-Element-Modifier.
 It's a way to write code which is easy to support and develop.